 | Small business (general) | 2% – 5% | Lower volume, less established clients |

-These ranges represent the factoring fee per invoice cycle — not an annual percentage rate.
-A 2.5% fee on a net-30 invoice is paid once when that invoice is factored, not monthly or annually.
+Keep in mind, these ranges indicate the factoring fee for each invoice cycle, not an APR.
+For instance, a 2.5% fee on a net-30 invoice is paid once when the invoice is factored—not every month or year.

 What Affects Your Factoring Rate